swanson/swanson.github.com/_posts/2011-07-18-start-up-weekend-lessons-learned.md

 for the first time.
 As much as I would have liked to pick my own 'dream team' of people that I know I work well with, I think that working with new people had a greater benefit.
-Several people expressed how cool it was to learn from other team members, whether it be new tools and techniques or just how they approach a problem.
+Several people expressed how cool it was to learn from other team members, whether it be new tools and techniques or just how they approach a problem in general.

 That quiet guy from that one project you've never worked on?
-Ya, turns out he can crank out code and works really well with you.
+Turns out he can crank out code and works really well with you.
 And he's played around with `node.js` too! ;-)

 Those developers-turned-managers?
 They'll surprise you by hacking on code all weekend, they've still got it!